braxtonowens/quiver/dailies/summer_23.md

 - [ ] Review Paper
 - [ ] Write Paper

+## 08/09/23

+Differences in energy calculations for grain boundary predictions and atom predictions.
+The important thing to remember here is that our intent is to find meaning behind grain boundary structure.

 ## 08/07/23

 The Tomogram data need to be better explained.
 Filenames is not enough to go off of.
 I hereby promise to always include a README.txt in everything I ever do the rest of my life.